dilv0055/docs/docs/framework/unmanaged-api/wmi/connectserverwmi.md

 [in] Pointer to a valid `BSTR` that contains the object path of the correct WMI namespace.
 See the [Remarks](#remarks) section for more information.

 `strUser`
 [in] A pointer to a valid `BSTR` that contains the user name.
 A `null` value indicates the current security context.
-If the user is from a different domain than the current one, `strUser` can also contain the domain and user name separated by a backslash. `strUser` can also be in user principal name (UPN) format, suhc as *userName@domainName*.
+If the user is from a different domain than the current one, `strUser` can also contain the domain and user name separated by a backslash. `strUser` can also be in user principal name (UPN) format, suhc as *userName@"domainName"*.
 See the [Remarks](#remarks) section for more information.

 `strPassword`
 [in] A pointer to a valid `BSTR` that contains the password.
 A `null` indicates the current security context.
 An empty string ("") indicates a valid zero-length password.

 `strLocale`
 [in] A pointer to a valid `BSTR` that indicates the correct locale for information retrieval.
 For Microsoft locale identifiers, the format of the string is "MS\_*xxx*", where *xxx* is a string in hexadecimal form that indicates the locale identifier (LCID).
 If an invalid locale is specified, the method returns `WBEM_E_INVALID_PARAMETER` except on Windows 7, where the default locale of the server is used instead.
 If `null1, the current locale is used.

 `lSecurityFlags`
 [in] Flags to pass to the `ConnectServerWmi` method.
 A value of zero (0) for this parameter results in the call to `ConnectServerWmi` returning only after a connection to the server is established.
 This could result in an application not responding indefinitely if the server is broken.
 The other valid values are:

 | Constant  | Value  | Description  |
 |---------|---------|---------|